ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 buildroot  build-scripts  busybox  container-scripts  grub  kvmtool  linux  mbedtls  model-scripts  scp  tf-a  tools  uefi  validation
 ```

-{{% notice Note on Host based build%}}
+{{% notice Host based builds %}}
-In this example, we will be working with the RD-N2 platform.
+If you do choose to build this on the host, you need to get all the pre-requisites that would otherwise be installed in the container during its creation.

-If you do choose to build this on the host, you need to get all the pre-requisites that would otherwise be installed in the container during the container creation.
-The build system provides a handy script for this that you have to run as root:
+The build system provides a script for this that you must run as `root`:
 ```bash
 sudo ./build-scripts/rdinfra/install_prerequisites.sh
 ```